turbot/tailpipe-docs/docs/reference/cli/plugin.md

 |--|--
 | `--all`            | Applies only to `plugin update`, updates ALL installed plugins.
 | `--progress`       | Enable or disable progress information.
 By default, progress information is shown - set `--progress=false` to hide the progress bar.
 Applies only to `plugin install` and `plugin update`.
-| `--skip-config`    | Applies only to `plugin install`, skip creating the default config file for plugin.
+| `--skip-config`    | Skip creating the default config file for plugin.
+Applies only to `plugin install`,

 ## Examples